Language-Agnostic Bias Detection in Language Models with Bias Probing: Results

-Our findings indicate that all monolingual PLMs exhibit bias in favor of (i.e., green) and against (i.e., red) certain nationalities.
-We observe that immigrants (e.g., Syrians in Turkey and EU, Ukrainians \cite{duvell2007ukraine} in EU --given that the PLMs were trained prior to the recent refugee wave--, Indonesian/Moroccans in Netherlands, etc.) have negative and among the lowest relative sentiments across PLMs.
-However, large immigrant groups who reside in a country and/or produce language content that might have made it into the pretraining data may be helping mitigate some of the impacts of that bias.
-For example, Turkish is associated with a positive sentiment in the German PLM, Moroccan/Senegalese in the French PLM, and Indian/Nigerian in the English PLM.
-These are despite evidence of significant discrimination against these minorities in their respective countries \citep{thijssen2021discrimination, silberman2007segmented}.
+On the other hand, while there is some evidence of bias against minorities, it seems that large minority populations who reside in a country and/or produce language content that might have made it into the pretraining data may be helping to mitigate some of the impacts of that bias.
+For example, Moroccan and Senegalese are associated with high relative sentiment scores in the French PLM.
+The same is true for Indian and Nigerian in the English PLM.
+This is despite the evidence of significant discrimination against these minorities in their respective countries \citep{thijssen2021discrimination, silberman2007segmented}.
+The fact that English has official language status in India and Nigeria, and French in Senegal might also be a contributing factor.

-Apart from animosity and discrimination, negative bias can stem from negative news stories originating in a certain part of the world and geopolitics (e.g., geopolitical tension between the two countries/languages concerned).
-This is consistent with the evidence in the literature that geopolitical tensions stoke discriminatory attitudes, such as currently against Iranians and Chinese in the US \citep{lee2022geopolitical, sadeghi2016burden}, against Germans during the world wars \citep{reeve2017darkest} and against Israelis in Muslim-majority countries \cite{kosebalaban2010crisis}.
+These two trends regarding minorities are likely driven by the history and size of minorities in these countries.
+While there is bias against newer and relatively smaller minorities, the older and larger minorities who likely produce content receive higher relative sentiment scores.
+Reflecting these trends, the German PLM is a case in point.
+The nationalities that rank among the lowest in the German PLM are either recent immigrants (Syrian) or smaller minority groups (Ukrainian before the recent refugee wave, Moroccan, and Nigerian).
+On the opposite end, Turk ranks among the highest in the German PLM.
+As Turkish immigrants constitute the largest and one of the oldest immigrant populations in Germany \cite{destatis__ForeignPopulation}, it is likely that the content they produce leads to a positive bias toward Turks.

-Additionally, historical affinity, rivalry, and conflict seem to play a significant role.
-Armenian is most negative in Figure \ref{fig:general_analysis} for Turkish.
-This reflects the historical negative attitudes between Turkey and Armenia \citep{phillips2012diplomatic}.
-On the other hand, positive attitudes in Turkey towards Korea (stemming partly form Turkey's military support during the Korean War, \citet{Lippe_2000}) are evident in Korean being highly positive for Turkish.
+Second, negative bias seems to stem not just from attitudes toward minorities but also from geopolitics and conflict.
+This might be in the form of geopolitical tension between a country where the language of the model is predominantly spoken and a country that we consider as a nationality.
+This is consistent with the evidence in the literature that geopolitical tensions stoke discriminatory attitudes \cite{saavedra_2021_KenjiKenneth}.
+For example, tensions between the US and countries like Iran and China are likely driving lower scores for Iranian and Chinese in the English PLM \citep{lee2022geopolitical, sadeghi2016burden}.
+Similarly, regional tensions in the Middle East are reflected in Arabic and Turkish PLMs where Israelis ranked among the lowest in terms of relative sentiment scores \cite{kosebalaban2010crisis, robbins_2022_HowMENA}.